Zamahinyum/hang-man-game/README.md

 ## Development Notes

 - All file operations use `pathlib` for platform independence
-- Statistics are stored in JSON format for easy reading/editing
 - Game logs are human-readable text files
 - No external dependencies required
-- Modular design allows easy extension and modification
+- Modular design allows easy extension and modification.

-## Credits

-Created as an educational project to demonstrate:
-- Modular Python programming
-- File I/O operations
-- Game state management
-- Clean code practices
-- User input validation

 ## License